marcospb19/dotin/README.md

         └── launch.sh
 ```

-Let's call these files the "`polybar` **group**".
+Let's call these files the "**polybar group**".

-After hours of work, you probably want to backup these files in order to:
+After hours of work, you probably want to backup these files in order to (again):

 1. Not lose the files.
 2. Easily re-apply them in another machine.